-You often can find the best deals on quality eyeglasses when it's back-to-school season (children need eyeglasses, too), ahead of Christmas (give yourself the gift of a pair of performance sunglasses to improve you golf game) and around Mother's Day and Father's Day.
+You often can find the best deals on quality glasses when it's back-to-school season (children need eyeglasses, too), ahead of Christmas (give yourself the gift of a pair of performance sunglasses to improve your golf game) and around Mother's Day and Father's Day.

-Take advantage of these sales at your optical store and online eyewear retailers.
+Take advantage of these sales at your opticians and online eyewear retailers.
 You might even save so much you can buy a second pair of cheap prescription glasses or cheap glasses online.
 (Remember, by cheap glasses we mean the marriage of high quality and low price.)

 Look for employee savings programs at participating retailers, too.
-These programs are another way to find quality low-cost eyeglasses.
+These programs are another way to find quality low-cost glasses.

 Discount glasses also can be found at the end of a season.
-For example, you can find great deals on sunglasses during fall and winter.
+For example, you can find great deals on sunglasses during autumn and winter.

 And often you can save on buy one/get one glasses offers, too

 Stack your savings to get the very best glasses